LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Luiza from Torchbox fed back on the interviews that she and Kyle had conducted in Oxford.

+From the interviews they had identified two key user journeys; users managing their own application and users  who are checking or challenging someone else's application

 > “It’s a very complex, nuanced and subjective topic of conversation, and not having an answer that fits all is an issue when it comes to giving specialised customer service”

 \- (Luiza - got a similar sense of ‘can I just talk to someone that knows what they’re talking about’.
 ‘I’ve gone on the website but the FAQs are not specific enough for what I need - my problem is much more nuanced than the FAQs

 ### Cheltenham

-Claire Cook fed back on her work at Cheltenham
+Claire Cook fed back on her work at Cheltenham.

 \- Period of time where customer do a lot of research; using website quite a bit, looking at other applications, using to find a successful architect